-1. The Virgo spokesperson and the EGO Director are responsible for obtaining the EGO council approval of collaborative Memoranda of Understanding and the CNRS, INFN endorsement, where required.
+17. The Virgo spokesperson and the EGO Director are responsible for obtaining the EGO council approval of collaborative Memoranda of Understanding and the CNRS, INFN endorsement, where required.
 All attachments will be provided to EGO council for its information.

+Conflict resolution:

+18. The LSC and Virgo will make every effort to come to agreement on issues bearing on collaborative work covered under this agreement.
+In the event that a conflict between Virgo and the LSC cannot be resolved through discussions between Collaborations’ governing bodies, each Collaboration may act independently using their own data.
+Neither Collaboration shall impede the work of the other Collaboration.
+The Collaborations will continue joint activities on projects that are not affected by the conflict.

+Such conflicts include but are not limited to issues related to publication or presentation of data analysis or instrument science results or discoveries, access to data from non-collaboration members, selection of data for analyses, or use of data by collaboration members.
+In the event of conflict, the Collaboration proceeding with the project involving conflict will continue to share information on the progress of that project with the other Collaboration.
+In general, the other Collaboration is welcome to participate in corresponding working group meetings, unless it is inappropriate.

+As stated in section 3, agreements involving gravitational wave data sharing with other parties will be initiated and carried out jointly with LIGO and VIRGO, in a spirit of teamwork.
+However, if one Collaboration establishes an agreement with a third party involving the use of its own data, the other Collaboration maintains the right to access and use those data.
+The Collaborations will share information on arrangements made with third parties including those in conflict, unless it is inappropriate or objected to by the third party.

 Term of agreement:

-.
-This agreement will come into force after the endorsement by NSF.
-It covers collaborative work beginning and lasting for three years from that date.
+19. This agreement will come into force after the endorsement by NSF and the EGO Council.
+It covers collaborative work beginning on April 1, 2014 (or after the signing date if later) and lasting for three years from that date.
 It may be extended by mutual agreement between LIGO and VIRGO.
 Cessation of any data exchange may take place at the request of either LIGO or VIRGO.
 Data collected under the terms of this agreement (prior to its cessation), on-going analyses of them, and any publications and presentations using them are governed by the terms of this MOU and its attachments indefinitely, unless both LIGO and VIRGO agree to a change.

 Approved: